1919 Spanish general election

-A general election was held in Spain on Sunday, 1 June (for the Congress of Deputies) and on Sunday, 15 June 1919 (for the Senate), to elect the members of the 18th Cortes under the Spanish Constitution of 1876, during the Restoration period.
+A general election was held in Spain on 1 June 1919 (for the Congress of Deputies), and on 15 June 1919 (for the Senate), to elect the members of the 18th Cortes under the Spanish Constitution of 1876, during the Restoration period.
 All 409 seats in the Congress of Deputies were up for election, as well as 180 of 360 seats in the Senate.

 The inconclusive 1918 election had resulted in the formation of a national unity government under Antonio Maura, the "National Government" (Gobierno Nacional), including all Liberal and Conservative factions and the Regionalist League.
 This cabinet was short-lived: the end of World War I, together with personal animosities between regionalist Francesc Cambó (then Development minister) and liberal leftist Santiago Alba (Public Instruction minister) and internal opposition from Eduardo Dato's Conservatives, led to its collapse in November 1918.
 It was briefly replaced by a government led by the Marquis of Alhucemas, but this lasted for only one month as it failed to pass a State budget and the Commonwealth of Catalonia started a Catalan autonomist campaign by presenting a draft statute of autonomy to the Cortes.
 The Count of Romanones was then appointed as prime minister of a single-party government, having to face off the La Canadenca strike which forced him to pass the eight-hour working day and ultimately led—through pressure from the Defence Juntas—to his dismissal by King Alfonso XIII.
 Re-appointed to the post by the King, Maura formed a predominantly Maurist–Ciervist cabinet in April 1919, but his own inability to secure parliamentary support led to the Cortes's dissolution.

 In the snap election that ensued, the parties supporting Maura's government failed to secure an overall majority, as the caciquist networks of the decaying turno system still favoured the various warring factions of the two dynastic parties.
 The Datists emerged as the largest faction in a fragmented hung parliament, and the failure of Maura's subsequent attempt to form a coalition government with Eduardo Dato led to a Conservative minority with Joaquín Sánchez de Toca as prime minister.

 Overview

-Under the 1876 Constitution, the Spanish Cortes were envisaged as "co-legislative bodies", based on a nearly perfect bicameral system.
-Both the Congress of Deputies and the Senate had legislative, control and budgetary functions, sharing equal powers except for laws on contributions or public credit, the first reading of which corresponded to Congress, and impeachment processes against government ministers, in which each chamber had separate powers of indictment (Congress) and trial (Senate).
+Under the 1876 Constitution, the Spanish Cortes were conceived as "co-legislative bodies", forming a nearly perfect bicameral system.
+Both the Congress of Deputies and the Senate exercised legislative, oversight and budgetary functions, sharing almost equal powers, except in budget laws (taxation and public credit)—whose first reading corresponded to Congress—and in impeachment processes against government ministers, where Congress handled indictment and the Senate the trial.